Research trials

 TRAILBLAZER5 is a placebo-controlled trial investigating whether drug, Donanemab, may help slow the progression of Alzheimer’s disease.

-COBALT is a placebo-controlled trial investigating whether Memantine improves health and functioning for people with Dementia with Lewy bodies.
+COBALT is a placebo-controlled trial investigating whether Memantine improves health and functioning for people with dementia with Lewy bodies.
 Memantine is already licensed to help treat symptoms in Alzheimer's disease.

 BRIC is an observational study investigating how inflammation might play a role in cognitive problems for people with Lewy body dementia.